codeScourge/voyage-nexus/README.md

 ### using
-1) put the firmware one that will start talking over USB cd firmaware && pio run -t upload
+1) put the firmware one that will start talking over USB cd firmware && pio run -t upload

 2) open the collection client that starts listening on USB